 Automation is a COM protocol that allows one application (the controller or client) to control objects exported by another application (the server).
 MATLAB supports COM Automation server capabilities on Microsoft® Windows® operating systems.
 Any Windows program that can be configured as an Automation controller can control MATLAB.
 Some examples are Microsoft Excel® and Microsoft Access™, and many Microsoft Visual Basic® and Microsoft Visual C++® programs.

-If you build client application using C/C++, or Fortran, use MATLAB Engine API for C, C++, and Fortran instead of an Automation server.
+If you build client applications using C/C++, or Fortran, use MATLAB Engine Applications instead of an Automation server.

 This example calls a user-defined MATLAB function named

 Visual Basic client application through a COM interface.

 This example shows how to call a user-defined MATLAB function,

 from a C# application.

 This example creates complex data in the client C# program and passes it to MATLAB.

 You can find out what methods are available from a MATLAB Automation server using the Object Browser of your Microsoft Visual Basic client application.

 To launch MATLAB as a COM Automation server in full desktop